Fence Installation Cost

 Garden fence installations can be done by specialised sole traders and companies.

-However, you can also have a garden fence installed by a gardener, landscaper, or handyman.
+However, you can also have your fence installed by a gardener, landscaper, or handyman.

 In either case, you want to look out for the same things when looking at fence installers:

-- Clear pricing: When a tradesperson gives you a quote, ensure that they're clear about what is included in the price of a new garden fence installation.
+- Are they clear about pricing?
+When a tradesperson gives you a quote, ensure that they're clear about what is included.
 In particular, you will want to clarify whether they're quoting you a fixed cost or charging per hour of work required.
-If they run into problems and you're paying on an hourly or daily basis, then the job can suddenly become less affordable.

 FAQs

-Can I Install Fence Panels in Existing Concrete Posts?
+Can I Install New Panels into Existing Concrete Posts?

 If the concrete fence posts are undamaged, you can simply slide out the fence panels you are getting rid of and replace them with new ones.
 This can be quite a simple job to complete yourself, but it could take some time if you've never done it before.